-Summary of Essential Learning Outcomes for a Four-Year B.A.
-Degree in Brewing
+Summary of Essential Learning Outcomes for a Certificate in Brewing or Fermentation Science

-A 4-year B.A. degree in brewing or fermentation science should be built on a foundation of science and demonstrated by the completion of coursework equal to or greater than a degree or specialization in one of the following areas: food science, fermentation science, microbiology, biology, chemical engineering, biochemistry.
+A certificate in brewing or fermentation science should be built on a foundation of science and demonstrated by the completion of coursework equal to or greater than a degree or specialization in one of the following areas: food science, fermentation science, microbiology, biology, chemical engineering, or biochemistry.

-A brewing or fermentation science degree should provide students with an additional strong body of knowledge, experience, and skill sets in the science of brewing/fermentation through completion of a minimum set of capstone courses, such as those suggested below, that target the following learning outcomes and through which students can attain these learning outcomes.
-It is essential that the courses encompass a mix of lecture and practical classes, with student access to hands-on brewing and analytical work in an operational small-scale brewing system.
+A certificate in brewing or fermentation should provide students with an additional body of knowledge, experience, and skill sets in the science of brewing/fermentation through completion of a minimum set of courses, such as those suggested below, that target the following learning outcomes and through which students can attain these learning outcomes.
+It is essential that the coursework contain a mix of lecture and practical classes, with access for students to hands-on brewing and analytical work in an operational, small-scale set-up.